FINDING A TRANS POSITIVE INFORMED CONSENT MODEL THERAPIST WHAT YOU NEED TO KNOW

 - Do they give priority to anyone from the @SLGBTIQ+ community?

-- They should not tell you who you are
+- They cannot tell you who you are

-- They should not tell you “You are doing your gender wrong” or “You cannot act that way.”
+- They cannot tell you “You are doing your gender wrong” or “You cannot act that way.”

-- They should not tell you “You are doing your gender right”
+- They cannot tell you “You are doing your gender right”

 - They should not use your dead name, just because it’s on your file.